gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 # PMTU Discovery Considerations

-Due to the DTLS record limitation for application data SCTP MUST use 2<sup>14</sup> as absolut maximum MTU when running PMTUD and using DTLS in SCTP as protection engine.
+Due to the DTLS record limitation for application data SCTP MUST use 2<sup>14</sup> as input to determine absolut maximum MTU when running PMTUD and using DTLS in SCTP as protection engine.

 The DTLS protection engine MUST provide its maximum overhead for DTLS records and authentication tags when protecting the SCTP payload.
 This so that SCTP PMTUD can take this into consideration and ensure that produced packets that are not PMTUD probes does not become oversized.
-This may require updating during the SCTP associations lifetime due to future handshakes affecting cipher suits, or changes to record layer configurations.
+This may require updating during the SCTP associations lifetime due to future handshakes affecting cipher suit in use, or changes to record layer configurations.

 DTLS protection engine is RECOMMENED to be provided with known path